Miguelanxo Prado: Biography

 Prado studied architecture, wrote novels and painted before his career in comics.

 He worked for several magazines and wrote delirious and fierce life-chronicles.
 He published his first albums at Les Humanoïdes Associés: Chienne de Vie (1988), C'est du Sport (1989) and Y'a Plus de Justice (1991).

 His best-known comic book is Trazo de Tiza or Trait de craie (Streak of Chalk, 1992).
 This is a dream-like, experimental "impossible" story about a man on an island, unable to distinguish dream from reality, or present from past.
 For this album, Prado won several awards, among others the Alph'Art for the Best Foreign Album at the Angoulême International Comics Festival, receiving this award for the second time; the first time was in 1991 for Manuel Montano.
 In April 2007 he was awarded the Grand Prize at the Salón del Cómic of Barcelona.

-animation
+Prado decorated the doors and created the image for O Garaxe Hermético, a comic book and illustration school in Pontevedra, founded by fellow Galician creator Kiko da Silva.

+Animation

 Prado did character design for the animated Men In Black: The Series in the late '90s.
 His animated feature film, De Profundis (film) was released in 2007.